Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: QMP-Bench Dataset and PhysVEC framework

-In standard human research workflows, systematic verification and error correction are core mechanisms for ensuring scientific interpretability and validity.
-However, most existing LLM-based agent systems do not explicitly include these components.
-In particular, in scientific simulations, existing agent systems with ReAct-style iterative architectures \cite{ReAct} tend to have several limitations, as shown in the right column of Fig.~\ref{fig:workflow} (a).
-For verification, LLM-generated scripts are often unstructured and variable across models and contexts, which complicates systematic checking.
-Furthermore, the LLM scientific outputs are usually difficult to scrutinize, resulting in uncertain scientific validity.
-In addition, existing agent systems exhibit weaknesses in error correction.
-Conventional iterative loops typically surface only the first encountered error, leading to sluggish refinement.
-For scientific validity errors, identifying and localizing the underlying cause remains a challenge.
+In standard human research workflows, systematic verification and rigorous error correction are core mechanisms for ensuring scientific interpretability and validity, which have not been explicitly discussed in recent AI scientist designs.
+In AI-driven research, previous works have introduced formal systems (e.g. Lean) into mathematical and physical theorem proving, making the logical steps strictly verifiable \cite{AlphaProof,Lean4Physics,AxProver}.
+However, integrating such formal languages into complex and numerical scientific simulations remains highly impractical today.
+Consequently, most existing agent systems for scientific simulation tasks default to ReAct-style iterative architectures \cite{ReAct}.
+These frameworks suffer from several critical limitations.
+For verification, LLM-generated scripts are often structurally diverse and highly variable across models and contexts, severely complicating the implementation of systematic and automated checking.
+As a result, the scientific outputs are usually opaque and difficult for human reviewers to scrutinize, leading to highly uncertain physical validity.
+Furthermore, existing conventional architectures exhibit pronounced weaknesses in error correction.
+Conventional iterative loops typically surface and return only the first runtime error encountered at a time, resulting in an exceptionally sluggish refinement trajectory.
+More crucially, for scientific validity errors, identifying and localizing the underlying cause remains a challenge.